kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 I am occasionally naive.

 The year was rough.
 80-hour-weeks-every-week rough.
-I dropped into a calculus-based statistics course without really knowing that much calculus.
-I'm pretty sure that the first time I had to atually solve an integral, it was a double.
-Things were coming at us pretty fast.
+I drop into a calculus-based statistics course without really knowing that much calculus.
+I'm pretty sure that the first time I had to actually solve an integral, it was a double.
+Things are coming at us pretty fast.
 The midterm average is less than 40%.
 I contemplate the aesthetics of the letter "F".
 I hustle and struggle and put in the time.
 Random variables, probability distributions.
 Independence, expectation.
 Samples, confidence, hypotheses.
 I get good at breaking big problems into smaller ones.
 Things come together.
 Everything starts to make sense.
 I get an A. It was encouraging.

 Thanks, Professor Cunningham.